Skip to content

 Audio and Video Recordings: The Double-Edged Sword

-Nevertheless, the Spanish Supreme Court has admitted the validity of such recordings when they are the only possible defense evidence, applying the principle of proportionality.
-A common line of defense consists in challenging the chain of custody of audio recordings that the prosecution tries to exclude or presents out of context.
+Nevertheless, the Spanish Supreme Court has admitted the validity of such recordings when they are the only possible defence evidence, applying the principle of proportionality.
+A common line of defence consists in challenging the chain of custody of audio recordings that the prosecution tries to exclude or presents out of context.

 The Mistake of Fact Strategy